 Nose to tail has become a popular dinning trend where restaurants serve, just as it suggests, everything from the nose to the tail and all that is edible in between.
 To me this trend is more like a return to humble roots where our ancestors HAD to eat everything in order to make the most of what they were able to have.
 An interesting cultural turn during an economic collapse where everyone feels the pinch and our personal mottos begin to morph into “waste not want not.”

 Despite its simplicity and a sort of obviousness about this trend The Black Hoof in Toronto was my very first official nose to tail dinning experience.

 So there I was in Toronto with my dad, aka boss, who had his hesitations about “allowing” me to chose our restaurant experience during my first east coast business trip together.
 Of all the places I could have taken him to I chose The Black Hoof, a rather adventurous selection for my father – I felt as though I was placing my life, and perhaps my career, into the hands of a cuisine I had yet to determine the enjoyability myself.
-A feather but a breath away from a crackling fire (it always feels a bit more dramatic when it’s your parent doesn’t it?).

 “It’s recommended by Anthony Bourdain.”
 I assured.

 “Yeah well he really screwed us over on Puka Dog in Hawaii, so who knows.”
 My dad smirked.
 Although I agreed I have a soft spot for Bourdain and have put the overrated Puka Dog (a hot dog in Hawaii with too sweet condiments and excessive bun use) experience behind me.